teaforthecat/forecaster/README.md

 app/models/time_step.rb
 ```

-Some notes on the above: The TimeStep class is a data model and serializer using
+Some notes on the above: The TomorrowDailyTimeStep class is a data model and serializer using
 ActiveModel.
 It is meant to wrap the incoming data.
 If this class is serialized
 in a cache it would hold all the data, even though we are using only a few
 fields.
 I'm going to punt on removing the unused fields for now.
 I think this is
 a good example of class design and encapsulation.
 The WeatherApiService is
 another example of this.
 It has an exposed interface that could, in theory,
 facilitate a different weather api in the future.

+Next, I'll add the caching layer.
+The cache will expire based on time, which is
+both part of the requirements and reasonable for the time-based domain of the
+weather.
+Memcached is a good choice for this because of it's fifo time-based
+expiration.
+Rails cache store supports Memcached, but it is't required locally,
+just for production.
+I'll change the `config/environments/production.rb` file to
+have `:mem_cache_store` and development and test to have `:memory_cache_store.
+If this gets deployed, I'll add memcached host configuration at that time.